RealityNet/kobackupdec/README.md

 The `kobackupdec` is a Python3 script aimed to decrypt Huawei *HiSuite* or *KoBackup* (the Android app) backups.
 When decrypting and uncompressing the archives, it will re-organize the output folders structure trying to _mimic_ the typical Android one.
 The script will work both on Windows and Linux hosts, provided the PyCryptoDome dependency.

+## Update 20100107

+The script was rewritten to handle v9 and v10 kobackup backups structures.

 ## Usage

 The script *assumes* that backups are encrypted with a user-provided password.
 Actually it does not support the HiSuite _self_ generated password, when the user does not provide its own.